Open-Future-Foundation/DGA/chapter4.md

 (i) any other documents which demonstrate that the requirements of Article 16 are met.

-(5) Where the entity has submitted all necessary information pursuant to paragraph 4 and the competent authority considers that the entity complies with the requirements of Article 16, it shall register the entity in the register of recognised data altruism organisations within twelve weeks from the date of application.
-The registration shall be valid in all Member States.
-Any registration shall be communicated to the Commission, for inclusion in the Union register of recognised data altruism organisations.
+(5) Where the entity has submitted all necessary information pursuant to paragraph 4 and the competent authority considers that the entity complies with the requirements of Article 16, it shall communicate the information to the Commission for inclusion in the public Union register of recognised data altruism organisations within twelve weeks from the date of application.
+The registration in that public Union register shall be valid in all Member States.

-(6) The information referred to in paragraph 4, points (a), (b), (f), (g), and (h) shall be published in the national register of recognised data altruism organisations.
+(6) The information referred to in paragraph 4, points (a), (b), (f), (g), and (h) shall be published in the public Union register of recognised data altruism organisations.

 (7) Any entity entered in the register of recognised data altruism organisations shall submit any changes of the information provided pursuant to paragraph 4 to the competent authority within 14 calendar days from the day on which the change takes place.

 ### Article 18 Transparency requirements

-(1) Any entity entered in the national register of recognised data altruism organisations shall keep full and accurate records concerning:
+(1) Any entity entered in the public Union register of recognised data altruism organisations shall keep full and accurate records concerning:

 (a) all natural or legal persons that were given the possibility to process data held by that entity;